Megan Sandel, MD, MPH

 Tel: (617) 414-5946

-Megan Sandel, MD MPH, is the Associate Director of the GROW clinic at Boston Medical Center, a Principal Investigator with Children’s Health Watch and an Associate Professor of Pediatrics at the Boston University Schools of Medicine and Public Health.
+Megan Sandel, MD MPH, is the Co-Lead Principal Investigator with Children’s Health Watch, the Co-Director of the GROW clinic at Boston Medical Center, and an Associate Professor of Pediatrics at the Boston University Schools of Medicine and Public Health.

 She is the former pediatric medical director of Boston Healthcare for the Homeless program, and is a nationally recognized expert on housing and child health.
 In 1998, she published with other doctors at Boston Medical Center, the DOC4Kids report, a national report on how housing affected child health, the first of its kind, and over the course of her career, Dr. Sandel has written numerous peer reviewed scientific articles and papers on this subject.
 In 2001, she became the first medical director of the founding site for medical-legal partnerships, Medical-Legal Partnership-Boston, and from 2007-2016 she served as the Medical Director of the National Center for Medical-Legal Partnership.